Security Whitepaper

 - Authentication boundary: All dashboard API routes (

-/api/chat,/api/lab,/api/fleet-session) require a valid Bearer token before proxying requests to the Rust engine. - Compute engine: The Rust API is a stateless compute service — it processes numeric arrays and returns stability metrics.
+/api/api-keysendpoint enforces per-user ownership on all CRUD operations.
+Users can only list, create, modify, or delete their own API keys.
+The PATCH endpoint whitelists writable fields toenabledandnameonly - sensitive fields (key_hash,user,scope) cannot be overwritten.
+All record IDs are validated with a strict regex to prevent PocketBase filter injection. - Compute engine: The Rust API is a stateless compute service - it processes numeric arrays and returns stability metrics.
 It holds no user data and performs no authentication itself.

 3. Data Handling